evilnose/PyRKViewer/README.md

 * REFACTOR: Refactor Minimap so that it's a CanvasElement.
 We also need CanvasElement functions to accept both a logical_pos and a device_pos as arguments.
 * ENHANCEMENT: Add support for multiple net IDs.
 Currently all net IDs are set to 0 by default.

+### Roadmap for Shape Engine
+A shape "engine" allows the user to specify custom composite shapes for nodes and compartments.
+Composite shapes are constructed out of primitives such as circles, (rounded) rectangles, polygons, etc.

+RKViewer provides a default list of (composite) shapes, but the user may also create their own shapes out of primitives.
+A (composite) shape is formed out of one or many primitives, each scaled, rotated, and translated by certain amounts.
+User-created shapes will be associated with each model in the exported `.json` files.

+A shape-creation plugin may be created in the future to facilitate the process of designing complex shapes.

+Here is the roadmap for the shape engine:
+* Create preliminary list of primitives and a default list of shapes.
+Allow model loader/saver to reference that list.
+* Modify renderer to be able to render these default shapes.
+* Modify inspector to allow the user to change the properties of the primitives in the shape, such as colors, border thickness, etc.
+* Modify model loader/saver to allow users to create custom shape lists manually.
+* Write shape-creation plugin?